karunsiri/techtalk-tailwindcss-lab/README.md

 - ## step-4

   Darkmode as a theme.
 Along with some sample themes that works the same way.
-  By overriding values within `global.css` and add variable names to `tailwind.config.js`, you can define your own extensions as you desired.
+  We are removing the hardcoded values, e.g. `text-slate-800`, `bg-white`, etc. out of our templates by moving values to variables in `global.css` and add those variables to `tailwind.config.js`, you can define your own extensions as you desired.

   Go to `http://localhost:8000/theme-switcher`, and play around.